Energy Certificate Requirement Germany: 2026 Guide

 The energy certificate covers the building, not the individual apartment.
 Apartment owners in a Wohnungseigentümergemeinschaft have a legal claim against the community to receive the certificate in time for a sale or rental.
 The costs are borne by the community, not the individual seller.

 If a building has both residential and commercial parts that must be assessed separately, two separate certificates may be required.
+The residential portion follows the rules described in this guide.
+The non residential portion has required its own certificate since July 1, 2009 and uses different calculation standards.

 What Happens If You Don't Provide It?